 Start with baby steps and go as slow as you need.
 Remember that living on-purpose and with purpose is not about knowing what your “Purpose” is.
 It is about aligning with your values and what is right for you.

 Yes, it does take a certain amount of bravery to live your unique and on-purpose life.
-I’m not going to lie about that.
 An on-purpose life can be uncomfortable at times, especially during some of the transitions.
-The reward is that you get that feeling, that is unlike any other feeling, of living life on-purpose—Your Purpose.
+The reward is that you get that feeling, that is unlike any other feeling, that feeling of truly living your life on-purpose.

 Follow me on Facebook